What to Know About Tax Breaks for College Students and Parents

-- Students and parents can save money with education tax credits and deductions.
+- Students and families can save money with college tax credits and deductions.

 - Other education-related tax benefits include special savings accounts and savings bonds.

-The rising cost of college has also caused a massive spike in student debt, which is currently at an all-time high of $1.7 trillion.
-Student debt is now the second-highest category of debt in the U.S., and those who take out loans pay an average of $1,898 in interest each year.
+The rising cost of college has caused a massive spike in student debt, which sits at an all-time high of $1.75 trillion.
+What's more, student loan borrowers pay an average of $1,898 in interest each year.

-The escalating costs associated with college has students and parents everywhere asking for a break.
-Fortunately, the U.S. government has stepped up by offering a variety of tax breaks for higher education.
-These breaks come in the form of tax credits, deductions, and other benefits, like tax-free savings accounts.
+Many parents, guardians, and students want a break from these expenses.
+Fortunately, the U.S. government offers a variety of tax breaks for college students in the form of tax credits, deductions, and tax-free savings accounts.

 It's important for taxpayers to take advantage of these benefits.
-Whether you're a parent helping to support your dependent child's college education or a financially independent college student, these tax benefits could help you save thousands of dollars each year.
+Whether you're a parent or guardian supporting your child's college education or a financially independent college student, these tax breaks could help you save thousands of dollars a year.

-Tax credits are one of the best tax breaks available because they apply directly toward the amount of tax you owe, rather than just reducing the amount of income subject to tax.
-It's a dollar-for-dollar reduction.
-For example, if you had a $500 tax credit and owed $1,000 in taxes, your tax bill would be lowered to just $500 once the credit is applied.
+Tax credits are some of the best tax breaks for college students.
+These credits apply directly toward the amount of tax you owe rather than just reducing the amount of income subject to tax.

-There are two big education tax credits offered by the federal government: the American opportunity tax credit and the lifetime learning credit.
-As a taxpayer, you are allowed to only take one of these college student tax credits.
+The two major education tax credits offered by the federal government are the American opportunity tax credit and the lifetime learning credit.
+Taxpayers may claim only one of these college student tax credits.

 American Opportunity Tax Credit

 The American opportunity tax credit (AOTC) provides a maximum annual credit of $2,500 per eligible student during the first four years of college.
-This credit may cover expenses associated with tuition, course materials, and any required fees.
+This credit may cover expenses associated with tuition, fees, and course materials.
 Note that expenses for room and board, transportation, medical care, insurance, and nonrequired fees are ineligible.

 What's great about the AOTC is that it's refundable up to 40%.
 So even if the credit you receive brings your tax liability down to zero, you can still get up to 40% of what's left over, up to $1,000.

-In order to qualify for the AOTC, students must be pursuing a postsecondary degree or other recognized education credential and be enrolled at least half time for one academic period (semesters, trimesters, or quarters) beginning that tax year.
+In order to qualify for the AOTC, students must be pursuing a postsecondary degree or other recognized education credential and be enrolled at least half time for one academic term beginning that tax year.

 Be aware that the AOTC maintains income thresholds.
-In order to claim the full credit, your modified adjusted gross income (MAGI) must be $80,000 or less ($160,000 or less for married couples filing jointly).
-You can still receive a partial credit if your MAGI is above $80,000 and below $90,000, or $180,000 if filing jointly.
+In order to claim the full credit, your modified adjusted gross income must be $80,000 or less ($160,000 or less for married couples filing jointly).
+You can still receive a partial credit if your modified adjusted gross income is above $80,000 and below $90,000, or $180,000 if filing jointly.

 Lifetime Learning Credit

-These qualities make the LLC more appealing if you are not an undergraduate student, are just attending college part time, or are taking career development courses.
-Note that the student does need to be enrolled for at least one academic period beginning that tax year.
+These qualities make the LLC more appealing if you are not an undergraduate, attending college part time, or taking career development courses.
+Note that the student needs to be enrolled for at least one academic term beginning that tax year.